vominhtri231/Notes/Dev-ops/Jenkins/Environment_variable.md

 # Environment variable

-Jenkin environment variable is a global variable than can be accessed via `env` anywhere in the Jenkin file.
+Jenkins environment variable is a global variable than can be accessed via `env` anywhere in the Jenkins file.

 The `env` variable save data as key-value form, as value is String.

 ## List all environment variables

-1. File `${YOUR_JENKINS_HOST}/env-vars.html` contains all environment variables
+1. File `${YOUR_JENKINS_HOST}/env-vars.html` contains all predefined environment variables
 2. Via `printenv` shell command

 ``` groovy